 Ideation is the first step of the concept design task, and so depends on:

 Ideation is more than just coming up with ideas.
 Because of the complexity of most design problems and the importance of teamwork to get things done effectively and efficiently, some structure to the process is necessary.

 In a nutshell, the process runs like this:

 Details of the process are given below.

 Divide up systems among your team.
-One system should be the sole responsibility of one person.
-Depending on how many systems there are, one person may have to be responsible for more than one system.
+Ideally, one system should be the sole responsibility of one person.
+However, depending on how many systems there are, one person may have to be responsible for more than one system.

-If there are fewer systems than team members, then assign the more complex2) systems to two or team members.
-If there are more systems than team members, then assign two or more of the simpler systems to individual team members.
+If there are fewer systems than team members, then assign the more complex2) systems to two or three team members.
+If there are more systems than team members, then assign two or more of the simpler systems to single team members.

 Also, remember to balance project work dynamically within your team.